Research groups

 BIO AND RESEARCH SUMMARY

-I am a Postdoctoral Researcher working with Dr. Jack Andrews on a project investigating peer influence effects on adolescent mental health.
+I am a Postdoctoral Researcher working with Dr. Jack Andrews on a project investigating peer influence effects on adolescent mental health (part of the Social Mental Health Lab).
 My research applies epidemiological approaches and innovative methods - such as social network analysis - to explore the complexities of adolescent social networks and their relationship to mental health outcomes, including self-harm and suicide.

-From 2017 to 2020, I worked as a Research Worker in Paediatric Epilepsy at King’s College London, where I co-led the development of the first Core Outcome Set (COS) for childhood epilepsy research.
-This work, conducted in collaboration with young people with epilepsy, their parents, and healthcare professionals, formed part of the wider CASTLE (Changing Agendas on Sleep Treatment and Learning in Epilepsy) programme.
+From 2017 to 2020, I was a Research Worker in Paediatric Epilepsy at King’s College London, where I co-led the development of the first Core Outcome Set (COS) for childhood epilepsy research.
+This work, conducted in collaboration with young people with epilepsy, their parents, and healthcare professionals, formed part of the wider CASTLE (Changing Agendas on Sleep Treatment and Learning in Epilepsy) NIHR-funded programme.

 Recent publications